 Staff should not dismiss some abusive sexual behaviour as 'normal' between young people and should not develop high thresholds before acting.

-All concerns and or allegations should be reported to the designated safeguarding lead, who will investigate and record in line with the school behavioural policy.
+All concerns and or allegations should be reported via CPOMs and send an email to the designated safeguarding lead, who will investigate and record in line with the school behavioural policy.
+The school has a zero tolerance to abuse including peer on peer abuse.

-At The Jubilee Academy we will support the victims of Peer on peer harm through different channels such as mentoring, counselling as well as providing advice to parents and acers and if necessary third-party intervention.
+At The Jubilee Academy we will support the victims of Peer-on-peer harm through different channels such as mentoring, counselling as well as providing advice to parents and acers and if necessary third-party intervention.